laszewsk/mlcommons/www/content/en/docs/tutorials/rivanna.md

 * `bii_dsc`

-and it currently contains 100,000 SUs.
+and it currently contains 100k SUs.
 Students from the UVA capstone class will have the following allocation:

 * `ds6011-sp22-002`

 To see the available SUs for your project, please use the command

-* `TBD`
+* `400K`

 SUs can be requested via the [Standard Allocation Renewal form](https://www.rc.virginia.edu/userinfo/rivanna/allocations/).
 Due